piro-s/objects_detection_on_image/Readme.md

+Small changes in the original script, for my subsequent project of object recognition by movement and sending notifications in a telegram.

 # Finding objects on the image
 In this project, I'll show you how to find objects in an image, select them, and count them.
 This program can work with recaptcha